Enrolment procedure & Guideline

 - (2) Annual Membership Fees of IIIPI –

-- e) Members delaying Annual Membership Fees payment beyond 30th June will be referred to the Membership Committee for necessary action as per Bye-Laws.
+c) Members delaying the payment of Annual Membership Fee beyond 30th April shall be referred to the competent authority for necessary action.